architecture-building-systems/CityEnergyAnalyst/docs/known-issues.rst

 Known issues
 ============
-CEA uses Github Issues to document new ideas for user interaction or technical `bugs <https://github.com/architecture-building-systems/CityEnergyAnalyst/labels/bug>`_.
+CEA uses Github Issues to document new ideas as well as issues and `bugs <https://github.com/architecture-building-systems/CityEnergyAnalyst/labels/bug>`_.
-Please read the :doc:`how-to-contribute` guide and review the `open issues <https://github.com/architecture-building-systems/CityEnergyAnalyst/issues?utf8=%E2%9C%93&q=is%3Aopen+>`_ before posting.
-We appreciate your contribution!

-The table below contains a number of common issues that may arise while Installing or using CEA:
+The table below contains a number of the most common issues:

 .. csv-table::
     :header: "Issue #", "Regarding", "Description"